NeZLiPand/Customer-Hub/README.md

 ###
 This parameter controls the formatting of SQL queries in the output.
 Possible values:

-- true — SQL queries will be formatted, meaning they will be easy to read (split across multiple lines with indentation).
+- true — SQL queries will be formatted, meaning they will be easy to read (split across multiple lines with indentation);

 - false — SQL queries will be displayed as a single continuous line (unformatted).